 The following activities are specifically related to maintaining storm drainage and free flowing streams:

-- Application of herbicides along improved channels and within pumping stations to aid in vegetation management; and
+- Application of herbicides along improved channels and within pumping stations to aid in vegetation management

 Flood Control Facility Maintenance

-In the 1940s, the U.S. Army Corps of Engineers constructed the Anacostia Flood Control Project.
-To manage drainage on the land-side of the levees, the Corps installed four pumping stations.
-The County operates and maintains the pumping stations, and in coordination with the Corps, conducts an annual inspection of the levees, floodway channel and pumping stations.
-The County is responsible for maintenance, including mowing, vegetation control, debris removal, and stabilization of erosion.
+In the 1940s the U.S. Army Corps of Engineers constructed the Anacostia Flood Control Project.
+To manage drainage on the land-side of the levees, the Corps installed 4 pumping stations.
+The county operates and maintains the pumping stations, and in coordination with the Corps, conducts an annual inspection of the levees, floodway channel and pumping stations.
+The county is responsible for maintenance, including mowing, vegetation control, debris removal, and stabilization of erosion.

-- Oxon Run tributary floodwall, built by the County to protect homes and a school (completed 2004); and
+- Oxon Run tributary floodwall, built by the county to protect homes and a school (completed 2004)

 - Northeast Branch flood control levee near Allison Street, built by the Washington Suburban Sanitary Commission

 One of the responsibilities of the Sustainability Services Division (SSD) is to respond to citizen complaints regarding drainage problems.
 Drainage complaints range in nature from property flooding to home flooding and include such concerns as erosion and problems associated with sump pump discharges.
 Groundwater-associated problems are investigated with remedial actions suggested for homeowners, along with the provision of a residential drainage manual.
 A SSD investigates an average of 500 complaints per year, some of which evolve into corrective projects.
 Approximately 45 new drainage projects are initiated each year as a result of either homeowner complaints, referrals by other agencies, or requests by County Council Members.